LabShengLi/nanome/docs/Eval.md

 # 1. Read-level performance evaluation
 ## Script for read-level evaluation
-The script `read_level_eval.py` is desinged for general purpose of read-level performance evaluation for all kinds of tools.
+The script `read_level_eval.py` is designed for general purpose of read-level performance evaluation for all kinds of tools.

 ```angular2html
 read_level_eval.py -v